x3rAx/svelte-kit-isolated-stores/README.md

 The `WeakMap` is used to map the *session object* to a `Map` of stores.
-Doing so makes sure, that the garbage collector can clean away stores of sessions that do not exist anymore, because the belonging to request is done.
+Doing so makes sure, that the garbage collector can clean away stores of sessions that do not exist anymore, after a request is done.

 On the client side, it works the same way but of course there is always only one session object.
-It would be possible to just return the store instead of the `Proxy` on the client, although this would prevent the aforementioned ability to use SvelteKit's `fetch` function in custom store functions.
+It would be possible to just return the store instead of the `Proxy` on the client, although this would prevent the aforementioned ability to use SvelteKit's `fetch` function in custom store functions (this is because with the `Proxy`, the store is created lazily when needed and not when the store module is loaded, which means we can pass in `fetch` from the `load` function).